rmit-s3593297-fusheng-wong/AP_iRobot/README.md

 2) Execute command - javac fusheng/Ozlympic.java
 3) Execute command - java -classpath ".;sqlite-jdbc-3.16.1.jar" fusheng/Ozlympic

+To run program from Eclipse -
+1) Go to Run Configuration for the project
+2) Go to Arguements and set working directory as Other and add this path ${workspace_loc:assignment1/src}

 /* notes from fush */

 User Manual